bitcoin-computer/docs/Library/tutorial.md

 # Tutorial

 This tutorial explains how to build an encrypted blockchain-based chat.
+You can download the code from [Npm](https://www.npmjs.com/package/@bitcoin-computer/lib) or [Github](https://github.com/bitcoin-computer/monorepo/tree/main/packages/lib).

 ## The Computer Object